 On these obvious conflicts of interest, the civil aviation ministry seems to be a law unto itself.
 It has ignored calls from no less a body, than the Appointments Committee of the Cabinet, which is the government’s apex body for high level bureaucratic appointments, and headed by the Prime Minister, which had asked the ministry to relieve Anil Srivastava from his leadership of Pawan Hans to resolve the blatant conflict of interest.

-report on the crash of Air India Express Boeing 737-800 VT-AXV at Mangalore Bajpe airport in 2010.
+A lot of this cross working was exposed in the report on the crash of Air India Express Boeing 737-800 VT-AXV at Mangalore Bajpe airport in 2010.

 Despite significant short-comings none of the ministry controlled entities were faulted.
 AAI, the airport operator, which did not construct frangible buildings at the runway, as required at every major airport in India, nor the DCGA, which conducts the inspections, and ensures these facilities before approval, were both let off with the gentlest of slaps on the wrist, for not performing their duties.